jestjs/jest/docs/MockFunctionAPI.md

 The `value` property contains the value that was thrown or returned. `value` is undefined when `type === 'incomplete'`.

-A deprecated `isThrow` property also exists.
-Use `type` instead.
-Possible values are:

-- `false` - Indicates that the call completed by returning normally.
-- `true` - Indicates that the call completed by throwing a value.
-- `undefined` - Indicates that the call has not yet completed.

 For example: A mock function `f` that has been called three times, returning `'result1'`, throwing an error, and then returning `'result2'`, would have a `mock.results` array that looks like this:

 ```js